-Mission of the Faculty of Communication Sciences
+Mission of the Faculty of Communication, Culture and Society

 - offering quality education in a Faculty that is tailored to students, multilingual, and multi-perspective, fostering the students intellectual and professional heritage, familiarising them with critical thinking and contributing in forming responsible citizens, able to make decisions in complex and ever changing scenarios;